kaushaljoshi43/Titanic-Project/README.md

 # Titanic-Project

-This repository contains information about the Titanic survival project.
+This repository contains information about the Titanic survival prediction project.
 The goal of this project is to predict what type of persons were most likely to survive.

 * Method: Classification